-GCYF has two open bay style housing areas with the capability of housing twelve youth in each.
+RPC has one open bay style housing areas with the capability of housing twelve youth.
 Victimization screening information may be used to determine a youth's bed assignment and its proximity to direct care staff in the housing unit to ensure youth's safety.
-DYS Policy 9.18 precludes gay, bi-sexual, transgender and intersex youth being placed in a particular housing unit.
+DYS Policy 9.18 precludes lesbian, bi-sexual, transgender and intersex youth being placed in a particular housing unit.
 Staff interviews also verified compliance with this standard.
 Each youth's safety is paramount in making these assignments, regardless of other issues.
 The facility does not utilize isolation in any form.